Details of criminal practice

 Public and Administrative:

 Nicholas Yeo acts for claimants and respondents in judicial review proceedings.
-He has particular experience in matters arising out of due criminal process and licensing decisions.
+He has particular experience in matters arising out of due criminal process, professional discipline and licensing decisions.

-Recent cases include acting for the CPS in a judicial review and habeas corpus application relating to the legality of magistrates’ decision to remand in absence and a judicial review of a decision to extend custody time limits.
+Recent cases include acting for the CPS in a judicial review and habeas corpus application relating to the legality of magistrates’ decision to remand in absence, a judicial review of a decision to extend custody time limits

 Nicholas Yeo acts for applicants, responsible authorities and licensing authorities in all areas of licensing.

-Recent cases include acting for the Metropolitan Police in a variety of applications to review premises licenses and for the applicant in a judicial review of a decision of Westminster City Council to refuse to renew a licence.
+Recent cases include acting for the Metropolitan Police in a variety of applications to review premises licences and for the applicant in a judicial review of a decision of Westminster City Council to refuse to renew a licence.

 Nicholas Yeo has particular experience of trading standards matters and criminal offences arising out of licensing matters.

 He recently acted for an individual who operated a household maintenance firm accused of gross over charging and “rogue trading” in one of the largest local authority prosecutions ever brought.

 “Extremely promising, and someone with exceptional legal skills and knowledge.”
 Chambers UK 2018: Financial Crime

 “He knows POCA backwards and can take on cases of factual complexity at very short notice.”
 Chambers UK 2016: POCA Work